 Evolution of cellular networks.

 Cellular IoT standards are determined by 3GPP (Third Generation Partnership Project).
 Thus, if manufacturers want to stay on top of their game, they should update their test benches with each new 3GPP release and test their CIoT devices according to these new releases.
-This way, when networks are updated on the field, manufacturers have already identified which CIoT devices must be updated.
+This way, when networks are updated in the field, manufacturers have already identified which CIoT devices must be updated.

 Key Features to Increase the Device’s Battery Life